etet100/AstroCore-GCode-Sender/readme.md

 Build requirements:
 -------------------
-Qt 6.8 with MinGW/GCC 64bit compiler
+Qt 6.8 with LLVM/Clang compiler (recommended) or MinGW/GCC 64bit compiler.
+MSVC compiler is not officially supported and may not work correctly.

+**Note:** The project uses QMake build system (gpilot.pro).
+CMake files (CMakeLists.txt) exist in the repository but are not maintained and may not work correctly.

 Start with: